Written by Jerry Sohl and Gene Roddenberry

 There are some inconsistencies in what we know of the Trek universe.
 Most fans will immediately notice Lt.
 Uhura in a yellow uniform here, rather than the red that she normally wears.
 Again, a series “bible” wasn’t really present to hash out consistency in uniforms and designations.
 Most of the series at this time flew by the seat of their pants, counting on fans not to be so nit-picky.
 In a sense, that was all right, since the scripts coming out of the Star Trek camp were some of the finest on television at the time.
 This just happens to be one of those glaring mistakes even the most casual fan will notice.

 The acting is terrific.
 I appreciate William Shatner so much in these early shows before he seemed to become so full of himself and feel that Kirk had to be nearly infallible.
-He fits nicely in the role as Kirk and doesn’t seem to be posturing at all.
-His rapport with his crew is good as he comes of most definitely as in command of the ship, but also possibly not having their confidence completely at times.
+He fits nicely in the role of Kirk and doesn’t seem to be posturing at all.
+His rapport with his crew is good as he comes off most definitely as in command of the ship, but also possibly not having their confidence completely at times.
 Thinking back now on the backstory of the youngest Captain ever in Starfleet, it fits what’s happening here.

 Likewise, DeForest Kelley is excellent as well.
-He comes off as Kirk’s friend who has known him for sometime, but that’s never stated.
+He comes off as Kirk’s friend who has known him for some time, but that’s never stated.
 Rather, it’s shown in the demeanor they have with each other, including how he is reticent to tell Kirk about the alert before he finishes the physical.
 Kirk chides him for that, but not the same way he would chew out someone else.
 It’s also apparent at this point that the same bond doesn’t seem to be there between Kirk and Spock, but it’s something that grows through the series.

 All in all, The Corbomite Maneuver is a terrific early episode of the series that fits quite nicely into the universe in many ways.
 With a little bit of updating on the effects with the remastering that was done several years ago, it looks nice as well, although the effects still aren’t up to current standards.
 Still, for the time, it was damn good.
 The strong point of this episode is the story and it’s very well written and executed.